caconformif9/Monte-Carlo-Localization/README.md

 Built in modern C++ and SFML, it’s designed for **experimentation**, **teaching**, and **rapid prototyping** of probabilistic robotics.

 > **Core idea:** given noisy odometry and range measurements, maintain a cloud of weighted particles to estimate robot pose in a known map.
-> We simulate the range sensor via GPU-friendly ray casting.
+> I simulate the range sensor via GPU-friendly ray casting.

 ---